ASproson/Algorithms/README.md

   }
 ```

-If you want to run the test `H_matrixDetermination.ts` instead, simply replace `H_sumOfIntervals.test.js` with `H_matrixDetermination.ts`.
+If you want to run the test `H_matrixDetermination.test.ts` instead, simply replace `H_sumOfIntervals.test.ts` with `H_matrixDetermination.test.ts`.
 To run a test, enter the following command:

 > `npm t`